dfsp-spirit/webanimationtools/replacesvgfillcolors/README.md

 node get_svg_fillcolors.js myimage.svg > colormapping.json
 ```

 Now edit the file `colormapping.json` with your color mapping.
-Find a new color schema with websites like Adobe Color/Kooler/whatever you prefer.
+Find a new color schema with websites like Adobe Color/Kuler/Coolors or however you prefer.
 Then, apply your mapping:

 ```shell
 node replace_svg_fillcolors.js myimage.svg --file colormapping.json